 As mentioned above, some European nations find themselves with a system quite similar to Israel’s, but they are not surrounded by hostile nations populated by overwhelming numbers.
 They do not find themselves daily living with international onslaughts about their every move, and their very right to exist.
 In such cases, the weak executive is perhaps a lesser problem.

-But in Israel what the Executive lacks in power, undoubtedly the legislative (the Knesset) more than makes up for.
+But in Israel what the Executive lacks in power, undoubtedly the legislative (the Knesset) more than makes up for in tyranny.
 Though the Prime Minister is helpless in trying to deal with Hamas, Fatah, Hezbollah, Iran, Israel’s hostile Arab neighbors or hostile Arab domestic population, the Knesset can do anything… it can pass laws all day long; it can even regulate popcorn at the Movies.

 Back to the Popcorn